Gulnihal/kozmotrust_alpha/README.md

 * A growing library of informative articles to support your skincare journey.
 * A dynamic and user-friendly interface for both casual users and administrators.

-Join the Kozmotrust today for free and transform the way you care for your skin.
+Join the Kozmotrust today and transform the way you care for your skin.
 Experience a personalized skincare journey that adapts to your life, powered by the latest in AI technology.